prahas196/Supermarket-Analytics-SQL-Project/README.md

 8. Which cities have the highest average sales per order?
 9. Compare region-wise sales vs. profit — which region is most efficient?
 10. What is the average discount percentage by country or region?
-11. Which customer segment drives the highest total sales?
-12. Which customers generated the highest lifetime value (LTV)?
-13. What is the average order value per customer segment?
-14. Which customer segments respond best to discounts?
-15. Which shipping mode is most profitable?
-16. What is the average delivery time per shipping mode?
-17. Does discount level affect shipping preference?
-18. What is the total sales and profit by order priority?
-19. What are the monthly and yearly sales trends?
-20. Which months or quarters consistently show peak performance?

 ---